 The Freedom of Information Act (Scotland) 2002 obliges the practice to produce a Publication Scheme.
 A Publication Scheme is a guide to the ‘classes’ of information the practice intends to routinely make available.

 This scheme is available from reception.

-We can arrange for an interpreter to attend your appointment with a GP or nurse.
-Please ask at reception.
+Interpreting services are available to all our patients and we can arrange for an interpreter to attend your appointment with a GP or nurse, if required.

 Medicines not currently prescribed on the NHS

 Here at St Mary’s Surgery your doctor, nurse or pharmacist will generally not give you a prescription for medication that is available to buy over-the-counter (OTC) from local pharmacies or supermarkets.